parttimenerd/trace_validation/README.md

 - `traceCollectionProbability=<float> (default: 0)`
   - probability of adding a call to the trace collection method at every method (0 == no checks)
 - `sampleInterval=<int> (default: -1)`
-  - interval of the trace collection async checker and other sampler in us
+  - interval of the trace collection async checker in us
 - `traceIgnoreInstrumentation=<true|false> (default: false)`
     - ignore the instrumentation related code in the trace collection async checker